Religion and drugs: Cannabis

-‘भङ्ग’ (bhang) refers to the cannabis plant.
+'भङ्ग' (bhang) refers to the cannabis plant.

 Datura

-The hallucinogenic Datura plant has also been used in Ayurvedic contexts & are often used to adorn the Lingam in many Shiva temples & festivals like Navarathri.
+The hallucinogenic Datura plant has also been used in Ayurvedic contexts and are often used to adorn the Lingam in many Shiva temples and festivals like Navarathri.
 The plant goes through a detoxification process to remove the psychoactive elements when utilized in standard Ayurveda practice.
-In the Vamana Purana, it is mentioned that the Datura flower appeared from the chest of Shiva & offering it the will remove evil, suffering & wrongdoings.
-There are also Sadhus who are worshipers of Shiva & sometimes smoke the leaves and seeds of Datura plant, though is done with caution because it can be poisonous & cause very vivid hallucinations (delirium).
+In the Vamana Purana, it is mentioned that the Datura flower appeared from the chest of Shiva and offering it the will remove evil, suffering and wrongdoings.
+There are also Sadhus who are worshipers of Shiva and sometimes smoke the leaves and seeds of Datura plant, though is done with caution because it can be poisonous and cause very vivid hallucinations (delirium).

 Buddhism

 In Buddhism the Right View (samyag-dṛṣṭi / sammā-diṭṭhi) can also be translated as "right perspective", "right outlook" or "right understanding", is the right way of looking at life, nature, and the world as they really are for us.
 It is to understand how our reality works.
 It acts as the reasoning with which someone starts practicing the path.
 It explains the reasons for our human existence, suffering, sickness, aging, death, the existence of greed, hatred, and delusion.
 Right view gives direction and efficacy to the other seven path factors.
 It begins with concepts and propositional knowledge, but through the practice of right concentration, it gradually becomes transmuted into wisdom, which can eradicate the fetters of the mind.
 An understanding of right view will inspire the person to lead a virtuous life in line with right view.
 In the Pāli and Chinese canons, it is explained thus: